tomoyukikino/tk-stack/README.md

 }),
 ```

-This is to allow for a `layout.tsx` file in each directory similar to NextJS.
+This enables the use of a `layout.tsx` file in each directory similar to NextJS.
 You can read more about this
 [here](https://github.com/TanStack/router/discussions/1102#discussioncomment-10946603).